-In Japan, Toyota Motor Corporation launched its new Driver's Companion and digital owner's manual, which features "Joya," an AI-powered, voice-activated virtual assistant to help drivers learn about the features and controls of their vehicle.
-Drivers ask questions, and Joya provides a real-time response.
-Initially offered as a pilot program on specific models, Joya is accessible through the Toyota App as part of Toyota's Connected Services offerings, a platform that serves as a remote link to Toyota vehicles via a smartphone.
+Toyota Driver's Companion: AI virtual assistant to speed learning the Toyota App as part of Toyota's Connected Services offerings, a platform that serves as a remote link to Toyota vehicles via a smartphone.
 The Toyota Driver's Companion also assists drivers with tasks such as defining personal settings, locating buttons and controls, and exploring vehicle features, including safety information.
 Drivers can explore the vehicle's interior virtually and learn more about how to interact with its functions, such as how to fold down the rear seats or open doors.